Norwich: Air

-Norwich Airport (ICAO code EGSH) is a feeder to KLM's Schiphol hub.
-Loganair and TUI Airways both serve Norwich.
+Norwich Airport (ICAO code EGSH) is a feeder to the Dutch airline KLM's Schiphol hub.
+Loganair, Ryanair and TUI Airways all serve Norwich, with flights to Aberdeen and European holiday destinations respectively.

 Through Bristow Helicopters, Norwich Airport caters for the offshore oil and gas industry.
-There is also a strong holiday charter business there.
 The airport was originally the airfield of RAF Horsham St Faith.
-One of the old RAF hangars became the home of Air UK, which grew out of Air Anglia and was then absorbed by the Dutch airline KLM.
+A former RAF hangar became the home of Air UK, which grew out of Air Anglia and was then absorbed by KLM.